-First Day :Day 1-Karnak temple and Luxor temples
+First Day :Day 1: Trip to Karnak temple and Luxor temple

-Early morning, we will pick you up from your hotel in [El Quseir](#) by a private A.C.
-Car to be transferred to [Luxor](#) for an overnight trip to [Luxor](#) from [El Quseir](#).
+Early morning, we will pick you up from your hotel in [Cairo](#) by private A.C.
+Car to be transferred to Cairo airport for a short flight to Luxor from Cairo.
 Upon arrival you will meet your private tour guide who will join you to visit:

-[Karnak Temple](#):
+[Karnak Temple:](#)